Jump to section

 Talking about a future career trajectory can be difficult because you don’t want leaders to over-promise or overcommit.
 But discussing career goals and making an effort to help team members achieve their goals shows they are valued and helps them see themselves at your organization for the long-term.
 Although a lot of job movement is expected in the coming year, millennials will stick around when they see stability and a positive career trajectory.
 Providing career development supports engagement through vigor as we become more invested in our work when we take the long-view.

-When you offer choices and involve individuals in decision making, you provide a sense of greater control.
+When you offer choices and involve individuals in decision-making, you provide a sense of greater control.

 Whenever possible, it’s important to allow people to control their own work, whether it’s owning a project, collaborating on strategy, or having a more flexible work schedule.
-When you offer choices and involve individuals in decision making, you provide a sense of greater control and express that you trust their judgement and abilities.
+When you offer choices and involve individuals in decision-making, you provide a sense of greater control and express that you trust their judgment and abilities.
 Imposing too many restraints on people without their input can result in individuals being passive and disengaged.
 On the flip side, providing autonomy encourages all three elements of engagement, making it invaluable to our organizational culture.

 Transparency and honesty are about building trust.
 When leaders keep too many secrets, they invite speculation and create an environment of insecurity.
 But when you share the logic behind decisions and follow through on your words, team members will feel they can trust you and in turn, be more dedicated to your organization and their work.